Turkmen State Institute of Architecture and Construction

 The Turkmen State Institute of Architecture and Construction (Türkmen döwlet binagärlik-gurluşyk instituty, formerly called Turkmen Polytechnic Institute) is a major university in Turkmenistan.
 It is the leading educational institution in Turkmenistan for engineering and energy.
 A number of noted Turkmen politicians studied at the university, particularly in the economic sector, including Annaguly Deryayev, Hojamyrat Geldimyradov, Yagshygeldi Kakayev, Hydyr Saparlyyev and Täçberdi Tagyýew.

+History

+The institute was established on 25 May 2012 to expand higher education opportunities in engineering and architecture.

+On 1 September 2026, coinciding with Knowledge and Student Youth Day, inaugurated a brand-new campus complex designed to meet international standards for higher education.

+Campus and Infrastructure

+The university campus spans an area of 32.2 hectares (79.5 acres) in Ashgabat.
+Designed to accommodate 5,000 students, the complex includes: